|

 we reference other bodies etc. There are five valid entry points.
 They are to the Home page, Pauline's OU Pages, Uniquely New Zealand, the Howto Series of Technical Articles and the Small Firms section.
 The entry pages all have a similar layout with an identical navigation bar across the top.
 The sections all have a different "style" (background colour, and titles etc) which is echoed in the navigation bar.

-standard HTML 4.01 Transitional other than for the use of a few instances of atributes which improve layout but are not essential if the browser does not support them.
-We are slowly converting pages to use Cascading Style Sheets (CSS) to the World Wide Web Consortium standard 2.0.
+standard HTML 4.01 Transitional some time ago and most have now been further updated to HTML5.
+We have converted all our pages to use Cascading Style Sheets (CSS) to the World Wide Web Consortium standard 2.0.
 JavaScript is currently restricted to JavaScript 1.2.
-Many of the pages have a link to the W3C HTML validator and some to the CSS validator, the definative checks for compliance.
+Many of the pages have a link to the W3C HTML validator, the definative check for compliance.

-- Pages are mostly on the small side for quick download.
+Pages are mostly on the small side for quick download.

 A few are larger and internally indexed so, for example, the Newsletter